What is Optical character recognition?

 - For PDF and TIFF files, up to 2000 pages (only first two pages for the free tier) are processed.

-The Read API supports 122 languages for print text and 7 languages for handwritten text, including preview languages and features.
+The Read API latest generally available (GA) model supports 164 languages for print text and 9 languages for handwritten text.

-OCR for print text includes support for English, French, German, Italian, Portuguese, Spanish, Chinese, Japanese, Korean, and Russian (preview), along with Latin and Cyrillic languages with the latest preview update.
+OCR for print text includes support for English, French, German, Italian, Portuguese, Spanish, Chinese, Japanese, Korean, Russian, Arabic, Hindi, and other international languages that use Latin, Cyrillic, Arabic, and Devanagari scripts.

-OCR for handwritten text includes support for English, and preview of French, German, Italian, Portuguese, Spanish, and Chinese language support.
+OCR for handwritten text includes support for English, Chinese Simplified, French, German, Italian, Japanese, Korean, Portuguese, Spanish languages.